dkandalov/Parser_Combinator_Koans/Basic parsers/Intro/task.md

 Hi!

-This course is a bunch of koans which can guide you through the process of creating parser combinator in Kotlin from scratch.
+This is a bunch of koans which can guide you through the process of creating parser combinator in Kotlin from scratch.

 This is by no means a course on parsers but more of a very quick intro into the subject.
 To start with, ask yourself the following questions (this is not a quiz, so not being sure about the answer is perfectly fine):
  - What is a grammar?
 Context-free grammar?
  - What is a parser?
 Parser combinator?
  - What is "left recursion"?